abetis/Arduino-core/README.md

 Assuming you have already the VSCode and PlatformIO installed.
 There are many tutorials online.

 PlatformIO have a built-in support for many popular boards.
-In order to use a custom board, such as PlugAndPlay board in our case, you will have to copy some files into PlatformIO environment and into your project directory.
+In order to use a custom board, such as Plug-n-Play board in our case, you will have to copy some files into PlatformIO environment and into your project directory.

 ### First step
 First, locate your PlatformIO `core_dir`, where all the platform and environment files are stored.\